-Let's move into that directory. # Change Directory cd cs300 test # Confirm your new current working directory # If you ever need an explanation of a command, use the man command # this will explain the command and list all the options available. man ls (then press enter at the question, q to quit) # Let's copy some files from zeus to the local machine for the # rest of the exercise. # wget will retrieve a file from a web server. wget zeus.cs.pacificu.edu/chadd/LinuxTest.tar.gz # The fetch command is similar to wget.
-The curl command is # also similar.
-Not all systems have all three commands. # Copy this LinuxTest.tar.gz file to your home directory on zeus. # we will use Secure Copy (scp) to do this. # Note the : at the end! scp LinuxTest.tar.gz punetid@zeus.cs.pacificu.edu: # Connect to zeus to make sure the file transferred up correctly ssh punetid@zeus.cs.pacificu.edu # Make sure your prompt says zeus, otherwise you are still on your # local machine. # Confirm the file exists on Zeus # Rename (move the file on Zeus) mv LinuxTest.tar.gz LinuxTest PUNETID.tar.gz # use the Submit script [see the note at the end about the submit script] # to submit the file you just created for grading. submit cs300f18 LinuxTest PUNETID.tar.gz # Did you get a success message and a receipt? ls -al LinuxTest PUNETID.tar.gz.cs300f18.receipt # The submit script is how you will submit most of your assignments this # semester.
-The receipt plus your submitted file is is your proof you # submitted your assignment.
+Let's move into that directory. # Change Directory cd cs300 test # Check your new current working directory # If you ever need an explanation of a command, use the man command # this will explain the command and list all the options available. man ls (then press enter at the question, q to quit) # Let's copy some files from zeus to the local machine for the # rest of the exercise. # wget will retrieve a file from a web server. wget zeus.cs.pacificu.edu/chadd/LinuxTest.tar.gz # The curl command is also similar. # Copy this LinuxTest.tar.gz file to your home directory on zeus. # we will use Secure Copy (scp) to do this. # Note the : at the end! scp LinuxTest.tar.gz punetid@zeus.cs.pacificu.edu: # Connect to zeus to make sure the file transferred up correctly ssh punetid@zeus.cs.pacificu.edu # Make sure your prompt says zeus, otherwise you are still on your # local machine. # Check the file exists on Zeus # Rename (move) the file on Zeus mv LinuxTest.tar.gz LinuxTest PUNETID.tar.gz # use the Submit script to submit the file you just created for grading. submit cs300f19 LinuxTest PUNETID.tar.gz # Did you get a success message and a receipt? ls -al LinuxTest PUNETID.tar.gz.cs300f19.receipt # The submit script is how you will submit most of your assignments this # semester.
+The receipt plus your submitted file is is your proof you submitted your assignment.
 Don't alter either file.